cloudkernel-tech/pursuit-guide/docs/tutorials_en/sim_env.rst

 .. raw:: html

-    <center> (b) Simulation for a ground vehicle in clustered environment
+    <center> (b) Simulation for a ground vehicle in cluttered environment
     </center>
    <br><br>